Table of Contents

 Since New York City imposes daily fines, in addition to building violations and emergency repair liens, when there is a lack of heat in the apartment (and for other repairs), most landlords respond quickly to 311 complaints and HP Proceedings.

-hash-markDo You Have to Pay Rent If There Is No Heat?
+Do You Have to Pay Rent If There Is No Heat?

 You can technically withhold rent if you are without heat and the landlord doesn't remedy the situation quickly, as it would be a violation of the NYC warranty of habitability, but not paying rent should be seen as an extreme measure.
 It's not recommended since your landlord can take you to court and try to evict you if you withhold rent.
 While the court might side with you and give you a rent reduction, it's rarely worth the hassle.
 Usually, it's far easier to report the heat violation to the authorities, as the threat of fines should motivate your landlord to fix the heating issues.

-hash-markWhat If You Have Heat But It’s Still Too Cold?
+What If You Have Heat but It’s Still Too Cold?

 In reality, 68 degrees can still be too cold for some tenants.
 In that event, tenants may consider installing electric space heaters to sufficiently heat their apartments.
 However, before installing electric space heaters, tenants should make sure they take the necessary fire safety precautions.
-Primarily an electric space heater should never be kept near anything that can catch fire, like nears rugs or furniture.
+Primarily, an electric space heater should never be kept near anything that can catch fire, like nears, rugs, or furniture.

 Additionally, space heaters should be kept on even surfaces to avoid tipping over and causing a fire.
 Lastly, space heaters should never be installed on a power strip.
 Instead, they should be installed in a dedicated electrical outlet.
 Keep in mind that electric space heaters will use a lot of electricity and will increase your bill.

-hash-markWhat Can You Do If You Have Too Much Heat In Your Apartment?
+What Can You Do If You Have Too Much Heat In Your Apartment?

-In larger buildings, it hard to balance the heat between differently sized units on several floors.
-Because many pre-war buildings do not allow tenants to control their heat in each apartment, tenants are often faced with too much heat in older apartments/buildings, which can become very annoying.
+In larger buildings, it is hard to balance the heat between differently-sized units on several floors.
+Because many pre-war buildings do not allow tenants to control the heat in each apartment, tenants are often faced with too much heat in older apartments/buildings, which can become very annoying.
 To combat this issue, tenants can install a device called a thermostatic radiator valve on old radiators.
 This device can regulate the amount of heat that comes out of the radiator.
 However, it will cost a couple of hundreds of dollars for your landlord to install, and there’s no guarantee that landlords will agree to install them.
 As a last resort, tenants may have to crack the windows to get relief from hot temperatures.

 Winters in New York City can be brutally cold, and the last thing renters want to deal with is cold temperatures at home.
 According to New York City heating regulations, your landlord must provide sufficient heat and hot water.
 If your apartment is not warm enough during NYC heating season you should take action including calling 311 to report them and even withholding rent if the heat isn't turned on quickly.